 - Pour the glue into a large mixing bowl and stir the baking soda into it.

 - Begin to add the contact lens solution a few drops at a time as you stir.

-- Add the confetti sprinkles in and fold them in.
+- Add the beads.
 Continue kneading.

 - Fold in some of the bunny erasers or offer them to your child to add to their sensory play.

 - If the slime is still too sticky, add one or two drops more of contact solution and continue to knead.

 - When you’re not playing with it, store it in an airtight container.

 Be sure to use adult supervision with this or any other sensory play activity.

 The slime created with this recipe is nice and stretchy.
 This activity offers tactile, proprioceptive, and visual sensory feedback.

 If you want, you can make this slime recipe as a gift.
 It’s great for adding to an Easter egg hunt or Easter basket.
 All you need to do is put the slime inside a medium or large size plastic egg and close it.